Caine72/Aqara-T1M-Ceiling-Light/README.md

 # Aqara-T1M-Ceiling-Light
-Zigbee2MQTT external converter for Aqara T1M Ceiling Light with RGB ring light segment control and dynamic effects
+Zigbee2MQTT external converter for Aqara T1M Ceiling Light with RGB ring light segment control and dynamic RGB effects.

 Installation:
 In Zigbee2MQTT go to settings>>dev console>>external converters, create a new converter named t1m.mjs and paste in the contents of the file.
 Click save then restart Zigbee2MQTT via settings>>tools
+Alternatively place the file t1m.mjs in the folder zigbee2mqtt/data/external_converters and restart Zigbee2MQTT.

+If an external converter is active for a device a cyan icon with "Supported: external" will be displayed nuder the device name in Zigbee2MQTT.

+Home Assistant:
-The file aqara-t1m-ring-segments.yaml is a Home Assistant blueprint to control the RGB ring light segments.
-Import the file into HA blueprints/script.
+aqara-t1m-ring-segments.yaml - blueprint to control the RGB ring light segments.
+Import the file into HA blueprints/script. aqara_t1m_rgb_effects.yaml - card for HA buttons for activing RGB dynamic effects and creating custom effects.

 Notes: